xueliu/Falcon4-Simulation/README.md

 The Simulink-RTL-SDR project was initiated at the *Department of Communication Technologies (KT))* at the *University of Duisburg-Essen*, Germany, <http://www.kt.uni-due.de/>.

-This README.md is based on the one from [rtl-sdr](https://github.com/kit-cel/simulink-rtl-sdr)
+This project is partly based on [rtl-sdr](https://github.com/kit-cel/simulink-rtl-sdr)

 Requirements
 ------------